JeffersonLab/clas12alignment/dc/README.md

 ### Output files
 A file containing all histograms produced in the data processing is saved and can be re-analyzed with the ``-analyze`` option.

+### Parameters
+In addition to the parameters that can be selected from command line, the code uses parameters defined in the ``Constants`` class:
+* the electron selection cuts,
+* target parameters relevant for the vertex fits,
+* global fit parameters initialization values and step size.
+These can be modified according to the needs before compilling and running the code.